Date last modified: 13 November 2018

 In recent years the Department of Home Affairs (DHA), formerly the Department of Immigration, has placed more emphasis on security and background checks.

 Oz Kiwi recommends that anyone aged 18 or over complete Form 80 – Personal particulars including character assessment when applying for a visa or citizenship.
-Although, Home Affairs may request anyone aged 16 or over complete the form.
-Even though the form captures the same details as the online application, DHA specifically want a signed document.
+Home Affairs may request anyone aged 16 or over complete the form.
+The form captures the same details as the online application, but DHA specifically want a signed document.
 Keep a copy of the completed form for your records.

 Anyone one aged 17 should complete Form 80 if they will turn 18 while their visa or citizenship application is being processed.

 Attach a separate statement if the form does not provide enough space for all the necessary information.
 Include your full name and contact details on the separate statement.